JeffC25/smart-article-analyzer-old/README.md

 # 🙃 Currently reimplementing project [here](https://github.com/JeffC25/tldrover) 🙂

 ## Smart Article Analyzer
-This project is a serverside-rendered application that allows users to generate summaries, keywords, and sentiment from PDF files, news article URLs, or manual text input.
-It consists of the following major componenst: a SQL database, PDF uploader, news article ingester, NLP sentiment module, and a frontend UI created with Bootstrap.
+This is an application that allows users to generate summaries, keywords, and sentiment from PDF files, news article URLs, or manual text input.

 ## Demo: